 Sr. No. Name of Director Designation / Nature of Directorship Number of meetings of CSR Committee held during the year Number of meetings of CSR Committee attended during the year 1.
-Mr. Shailesh Bhandari Chairman (Managing Director) 4 3 2.
-Mr. Dinesh Mukati Member (Non-Executive & Independent Director) 4 4 3.
-Mr. Pratap Mohan Member (Non-Executive & Independent Director) 4 4
+Mr. Shailesh Bhandari Chairman (Managing Director) 3 3 2.
+Mr. Dinesh Mukati Member (Non-Executive & Independent Director) 3 3 3.
+Mr. Pratap Mohan Member (Non-Executive & Independent Director) 3 3

 - 3. Provide the web-link where Composition of CSR committee, CSR Policy and CSR projects approved by the board are disclosed on the website of the company: www.electrotherm.com. - 4.
-Provide the details of Impact assessment of CSR projects carried out in pursuance of sub-rule (3) of rule 8 of the Companies (Corporate Social responsibility Policy) Rules, 2014, if applicable (attach the report): As the average CSR obligation of the Company during the financial year is less than ten crore rupees, impact assessment of CSR projects is not applicable. - 5.
-Details of the amount available for set off in pursuance of sub-rule (3) of rule 7 of the Companies (Corporate Social responsibility Policy) Rules, 2014 and amount required for set off for the financial year, if any: Nil
+Provide the Executive summary alongwith weblink(s) of Impact assessment of CSR projects carried out in pursuance of sub-rule (3) of rule 8 of the Companies (Corporate Social Responsibility Policy) Rules, 2014, if applicable : As the average CSR obligation of the Company during the financial year is less than ten crore rupees, impact assessment of CSR projects is not applicable. - 5. a.
+Average net profit of the company as per section 135(5): ₹ 18.36 Crore - b.
+Two percent of average net profit of the company as per section 135(5): ₹ 0.37 Crore - c.
+Surplus arising out of the CSR projects or programmes or activities of the previous financial years: Nil - d.
+Amount required to be set off for the financial year; if any: Nil - e.
+Total CSR obligation for the financial year (5b+5c-5d): ₹ 0.37 Crore - 6. (a) Amount spent on CSR Projects (both Ongoing Project - and other than ongoing project): ₹ 0.37 Crore(b)Annual spent in Administration Overheads: Nil(c)Amount spent in Impact assessment, if applicable: Nil(d)Total amount spent in the financial year (a)+(b)+(c): ₹ 0.37 Crore - (e) CSR amount spent or unspent for the financial year;

-2.97 Crore

-66 Crore

-66 Crore

-8. (a) CSR amount spent or unspent for the financial year;

-Total Amount Amo unt Unspent (in Rs.
-Cr ores) Spent for the Financial Year Total Amount trans CSR Account as p sferred to Unspent er Section 135(6).
-Amount transferred to any fund specified under Schedule VII as per second proviso to section 135(5). (in Rs. crores) Amount.
+Total Amount Spent for the Financial Year (in ₹ crores) Amount Unspent (in ₹ Crores) Total Amount trans CSR Account as p Amount transferred to any fund specified under Schedule VII as per second proviso to section 135(5).
+Amount.
 Date of Transfer Name of the Fund Amount.
-Date of Transfer 0.28 1.38 30.04.2022 N.A.
+Date of Transfer 0.37 - -